monsoonmaelstrom/book2/book2.md

 I tap the mat.
 “You win.”

 “Hah!”
-Amelia says rising to her feet and extending a hand to pull me up.
+Amelia says, rising to her feet and extending a hand to pull me up.
 Amelia likes winning.
 I don’t mind.
 So do I.

 “Nice,” I comment once we’re both back on our feet.

-“Want to go again?” she asks.
+“Want to go again?” she proposes.

-“No, though I was thinking about going for a run if you want to come,” I tell her.
+“No, though I was thinking about going for a run if you want to come,” I answer.
 I don’t want to spend any longer in this gym with Iverson watching me than I have to, and I have a feeling he’ll stick around as long as I do.

 As expected, she declines, and I spend the next hour running laps around the inside perimeter of the walls, thinking.
 Davy really needs to hurry up.
 I need to get out of this holding pattern.